ADMINISTRATIVE MEMORANDUM COUNTY OF SAN MATEO

-The use of the E-mail signature block must be limited to sender ‘s name, title, County of San Mateo, department, address, telephone, County website, and HIPAA confidentiality statement, if required.
-This information must comply with the County’s Identity and Style Guide: http://blogs.co.sanmateo.ca.us/communicationsportal/wp content/uploads/sites/16/2014/07/140213_SMC_Style-Guide_13.pdf
+The use of the email signature block shall be limited to sender ‘s name, title, County of San Mateo, department, address, telephone, County website, and HIPAA confidentiality statement, if required.
+This information must comply with the County’s Identity and Style Guide: 140729_SMC_Style Guide_14

-E-mail messages are temporary communications and the E-mail system (with the exception of archived E-mail subfolders as set forth below) is not intended to be used as a means of records storage.
-To the extent that E-mail messages which are generated or received through the County’s computer systems constitute business records to be retained pursuant to the County’s (or a department’s) records retention policy, such E-mail messages shall be retained as set forth below.
-E-mail messages that do not otherwise serve a business purpose (including, but not limited to, draft communications, administrative communications, etc.) shall be routinely discarded.
-For that reason, each Workforce Member has the same responsibility for their electronic mailbox messages as they do for any document they obtain in the course of their official duties, and must decide which communications should be retained for business or legal reasons and which should be discarded.
-If a Workforce Member has any questions regarding whether an E mail should be retained as a business record, he or she should seek guidance from their supervisor and/or Department Head who may consult with legal counsel as necessary.
+Email messages are temporary communications and the email system (with the exception of archived email subfolders as set forth below) is not intended to be used as a means of records storage.
+To the extent that email messages which are generated or received through the County’s computer systems constitute business records to be retained pursuant to the County’s (or a department’s) records retention policy, such email messages shall be retained as set forth below.
+Email messages that do not otherwise serve a business purpose (including, but not limited to, draft communications, administrative communications, etc.) shall be routinely discarded.
+For that reason, each workforce member who uses the County email system has the same responsibility for their email messages as they do for any document they obtain in the course of their official duties and must decide which communications should be retained for business or legal reasons and which should be discarded.
+If a workforce member has any questions regarding if an email should be retained as a business record, he or she should seek guidance from his/her supervisor and/or department head who may consult with legal counsel as necessary.

-Workforce members should seek guidance from their department heads in order to determine the specific time requirements applicable to records and electronic correspondence generated, received and/or maintained by their department in accordance with their department’s records retention policy.
-Workforce members are strongly encouraged to review the E-mail content of subfolders on a regular basis and to delete any content for which retention is not required.
+Workforce Members should seek guidance from their department heads to determine the specific time requirements applicable to records and electronic correspondence generated, received and/or maintained by their department in accordance with their department’s records retention policy.
+Workforce Members are strongly encouraged to review the email content of subfolders on a regular basis and to delete any content for which retention is not required.

-Workforce members should understand that, following a termination of their employment, their E-mail accounts may continue to be accessed by their department directors or appropriate designees in order to continue to conduct County operations after their departure.
+Following the termination of the workforce member’s employment, the email accounts may continue to be accessed by their department directors or appropriate designees in order to continue to conduct County operations.

-When a Workforce Member is no longer working for the County, it is the responsibility of that department to immediately notify ISD.
-The terminated Workforce Member’s mailbox may remain in the system for as long as thirty (30) calendar days.
-To maintain a mailbox for longer than thirty (30) calendar days, the Workforce Member’s department head must request an extension in writing with the ISD Service Desk.
+When a workforce member is no longer working for the County, it is the responsibility of that department to immediately notify ISO.
+The terminated workforce member’s mailbox may remain in the system for as long as thirty (30) calendar days.
+To maintain a mailbox for longer than thirty (30) calendar days, the workforce member’s department head must request an extension in writing with the ISO Service Desk.

 L. Back-up of Data

-Following the County’s migration from its current Groupwise E-mail system to Microsoft Exchange, Microsoft will provide backup services for the County’s E-mail.
-As part of those services, mailbox users will have “Deleted Item Recovery” available to them so that they can restore items that have been deleted from any E-mail folder within thirty (30) days.
-No other E-mail retrieval options will be available.
+Backup services for the County’s email provided by Microsoft provide Workforce Members with “Deleted Item Recovery” available to restore items that have been deleted from any email folder within thirty (30) days.
+No other email retrieval options will be available.

 4. Consent to Policy

-Use of the County E-mail System constitutes consent to this policy.
+Use of the County’s email system constitutes consent to this policy.

 5. Other County Policies

 The County has other policies that address specific areas of information security including policies on Internet use and portable computing.
-Departments may have internal E-mail policies relevant to the subject matter associated with the specific work of the department.
+Departments may have internal email policies relevant to the subject matter associated with the specific work of the department.
 These policies are cumulative and in the event of conflict, the policies providing the County with the greatest level of security apply.
-Additionally, County policies concerning employee conduct such as the prohibition of sexual or other harassment apply to Workforce Members’ use of E-mail.
+Additionally, County policies concerning employee conduct such as the prohibition of sexual or other harassment apply to use of email.